learn-co-curriculum/spring-mod-2-authentication/README.md

 ## Introduction

-In the last lesson, we saw how we can use authentication to access our API when using Spring Security at its default.
+Before, we saw how we can use authentication to access our API when using Spring Security at its default.
 Remember, authentication is the process of validating that a user is who they claim to be.

 But what if we want to authenticate our own users?
 How can we do that in Spring?